RHMAP-Sample-Mobile-Apps/keycloak-cloud/README.md

-# FeedHenry Hello World MBaaS Server

-This is a blank 'hello world' FeedHenry MBaaS.
-Use it as a starting point for building your APIs.
+# Keycloak Demo

+This API uses Keycloak for Authentication and Authorization

-# Group Hello World API
+# Group No Authentication Needed

-# hello [/hello]
+# no-authentication-needed [/keycloak-demo/no-authentication-needed]

-'Hello world' endpoint.
+'No Authentication' endpoint.

-## hello [POST]
+## no-authentication-needed [GET]

-'Hello world' endpoint.
+'No Authentication' endpoint.

 + Request (application/json)
-    + Body
-            {
-              "hello": "world"
-            }

 + Response 200 (application/json)
     + Body
             {
-              "msg": "Hello world"
+              "msg": "Welcome to the unsecured part of this API!"
             }